milbot1992/RunConBE/README.md

   Docker configuration for containerised environment

 - `Dockerfile`
   Dockerfile for building the application image

+- `Jenkinsfile`
+  File for setting up Jenkins pipeline for CI/CD: automating the build, test, and deployment process

 - `connection.js`
   MongoDB connection logic